Jacob M. Howard: Family

-Death and burial
+Death

 Howard died in Detroit on April 2, 1871, soon after his final Senate term expired.
 According to published accounts, he overexerted himself while helping take down a tree on the property line between his house and his neighbor's, and burst a blood vessel in his brain, which caused his death two days later.
 He was buried at Elmwood Cemetery in Detroit.